TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

+Next version, 1.6.0, will include a third app, **VanityHash**, to vanitize any file's SHA256 Checksum, by appending an 8B nonce.
+These document hashes are fundamental to various protocols.
+I can easily get a pattern 3 long for the full 1.3MiB .zip plugin, itself.
+What's interesting is putting very powerful apps all inside a Bitcoin wallet.
+I'll also re-build the VanityTXID-Plugin exe since the winning thread is missing 'goto Finish' & accidentally does an extra hash at the end (tiny speed issue due to code Copy-Paste missing a line).

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)

 v1.5.0 screenshot used nonce '07000000006e2b40', corresponding to the 8th thread. with hash rate 1.2 MH/s for 394B txn.
 I suspect assembly code might be a few times faster than sha256.cpp (BCHN).
 For my i7-2600 CPU, I've read estimates ranging from 5 to 24 MH/s for an 80B block header.
 For 197B I get nearly 2 MH/s, & 6.2 MH/s is for address generation (quadruple the speed of VanitygenCash).